 Unfortunately, in 2021 it’s harder to get a 0% balance transfer and it may only be for a small limit.
 But if you have a good credit record, it is still worth trying for one.
-So use this soft-search checker such as Money Saving Expert’s – it will tell you which balance transfers you are likely to be accepted for.
+So use a soft-search checker such as Money Saving Expert’s – it will tell you which balance transfers you are likely to be accepted for.

 Which will work better?